JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols.md

 There's also the option to write integration for other languages.

+Web Symbols framework provides also a convenient way to manage enablement of features through [`WebSymbolsContext` API](websymbols_context.md).

 The following sub-pages provide information on how to implement Web Symbols for plugins and how to define them statically through JSON schemas:
 - [](websymbols_implementation.md)